Transcendent-Tapir/Distorted-Domains/characters.md

 # Characters

 Characters in Distorted Domains have 3 stats.
-Strong, Skillful, and Smart.
+Strong, Skilled, and Smart.
 These can represent what you are doing or how you are approaching a task.

 - Strong is using brute strength or a very direct approach
-- Skillful is using manual dexterity or a specialized skillset
+- Skilled is using manual dexterity or a specialized skillset
 - Smart is using a thoughtful, careful, or knowledgeable approach

 Each stat will have a die rating, ranging from d4 to d12, but probably somewhere in the middle.